Ankitsinghcool32/odin-recipes/README.md

-# odin-recipe
+# Odin-Recipe-Website
-title - Project Recipe
+Title - Project Recipe

-This project is about making a recipe website using html only
+This Project is about Making a Recipe Website Using Html Only

-By completing this project i have try to demonstate that i have basic uderstanding of html and i can use it to make basic static webpages also this project helped me improve my understanding of git and github
+By completing this project i have tried to demonstate that i have basic uderstanding of html and i can use it to make basic static webpages. also this project helped me improve my understanding of git and github.